danielbodnar/awesome-stars/README.md

 ## webassembly

+- [wasmCloud/project-templates](https://github.com/wasmCloud/project-templates) - wasmCloud project templates - use with 'wash new'
+- [loopholelabs/scale](https://github.com/loopholelabs/scale) - A framework for building high-performance plugin systems into any application, powered by WebAssembly.
 - [wasmCloud/wash](https://github.com/wasmCloud/wash) - WAsmcloud SHell - the comprehensive command-line tool for wasmCloud development
 - [thangchung/webassembly-tour](https://github.com/thangchung/webassembly-tour) - ⚙️ Take you through a tour of WebAssembly (WASM targets on WASI) with wasmCloud, Krustlet, WAGI, etc. 🌟 Give it a star if you like it.
 - [cosmonic/concordance](https://github.com/cosmonic/concordance) - Opinionated Event Sourcing Framework based on wasmCloud